 Tourism is the largest industry in Nepal and its largest source of foreign exchange and revenue.
 Possessing eight of the ten highest mountains in the world, Nepal is a hotspot destination for mountaineers, rock climbers and people seeking adventure.

-Nepal possess eight of the 14 highest peaks of above the 8,000 metres snow-capped mountains.
+Nepal possesses eight of the 14 highest peaks above the 8,000 of metres snow-capped mountains.
 World’s highest peak with 8,848 metres high which is also known as the Roof of the World Mt.
 Everest lies in Nepal.

-Nepal has many amazing beautiful trekking routes that is rich in scenic splendor and cultural treasures with a strong historic tradition.
+Nepal has many amazing beautiful trekking routes that are rich in scenic splendor and cultural treasures with a strong historic tradition.

 Lumbini, the birthplace of Lord Buddha, is located in Nepal.
 Hinduism with a higher percentage following Buddhism are the two predominant religious groups.
 The small per cent of the people followed Muslims, Jains and Christians.
 However, the Hindu, Buddhist, Muslim, Christian living in a harmony is another culturally important heritage of Nepal and its cool weather are also strong attractions

 The goddess hair must be black finally when a girl has chosen to assume the energy of the goddess.
-There comes the final test she must be a night in a ritual room that’s filled with the heads of many slaughtered animals but she cannot show any sign of fear.
+There comes the final test.
+She must spend a night in a ritual room that’s filled with the heads of many slaughtered animals but she cannot show any sign of fear.
 The girl will remain the reincarnation of the goddess until she gets her first period because at that moment it is assumed that the divine energy left her body.

 Nepal’s Heritage is alive and dynamic.
 Shamanism, Pan-animism & Witch-craft are still practiced in remote regions.
 Temples, shrines, monuments and monasteries are extremely active with devotees burning butter-lamps, singing hymns, chiming temple bells and playing drums.